7 Steps of Project Discovery Phase You Should Know to Avoid Failure

 3. Who Makes Product Discovery?

-The Product Discovery Team may vary from project to product and from step to step.
+The Product Discovery Team may vary from project to project and from step to step.
 Typically, the product discovery team is comprised of:

 - Project Manager

 - Business Analyst

 However, that doesn’t mean other team members don’t contribute.
 On the contrary, we appreciate different specialists’ expert meaning and collaboration during the Discovery Phase of website development.

 4. How Much Does It Cost and How Long Is a Product Discovery Phase?

 Since all projects differ, have unique features, and different requirements, the cost of the Product Discovery Phase may also vary.
 A website Discovery Phase usually costs between 5% and 10% of the overall product development cost.
 It all depends on the project’s complexity and scope of work.

 The time needed for the Project Discovery Phase may also differ based on the scope of work.
 On the average, it takes around 2 to 8 weeks.

 Need estimation of Discovery Phase for your custom project?Drop us a line!